RSoul82/Blender-NewDark-Toolkit/README.md

 # Blender-NewDark-Toolkit
 Update to Telliamed's Blender Toolkit for .e files (see [the original version](https://www.ttlg.com/forums/showthread.php?t=136431) for motion tools).
 This now exports .bin files (path to BSP.exe required), and images are now only converted during import (to make them Blender compatible).
 The code for .bin export has been adapted from the Elendir's Dark Exporter 2 addon.

-This allows Blender 2.8 to import .e files and export .bin files.
-The latter is achieved using the LGS tool "**BSP.exe**" which should come with any typical DromEd installation or toolkit.
+This addon does three things:
+- Import .e files
+- Export .bin files for objects (uses **BSP.exe**)
+- Export .bin and .cal files for AI meshes (uses **MeshBld.exe**)

+The objects textures can be copied to the /txt16 folder, but you can choose the conditions and make exceptions.

 ## Installation
 Use the **Clone or Download** button and slect **Download as ZIP File**